danielradosa/cinnamoroll-dark/README.md

 ### A cutesy dark theme for all the sanrio fans

-### Or generally cute poeple living in darknessss uuuu
+### Or generally cute people living in darknessss uuuu

 ---